Lubricant and Your Penis Can Be Best Friends

 In addition to potential irritations and allergic reactions from the ingredients in lube, irritation could result if you don't use enough lube or it dries out.
 Of course, lube is intended to reduce friction, but with a water-based lube, for example, when the water evaporates, the lube becomes less slippery.

 Mihalko said if you use a water-based lube when masturbating, the friction increases, and irritation may result.
 The irritation isn't being caused by the lube, but rather because the lube is losing its slipperiness.

-But for many folks with a penis, it's not likely that worn-off lube will cause irritation.
+But for many men, it's not likely that worn-off lube will cause irritation to the penis.